pkiraly/pkiraly.github.io/_posts/2020-05-31-running-with-docker.md

  - http://pkiraly.github.io/js/table.js
 ---

-Now the QA catalogue (metadata-qa-marc) can be run with Docker.
+Now the QA catalogue (more information about this software at the end of this post) can be run with Docker.
 Once you have Docker on the machine, you can run the full end-to-end quality assessment process (including building the web user interface) with the following two commands:

 1. download the docker image, create and launch a docker container (supposing your MARC files are in directory ~/data/marc)
 ```